igwgames/nes-starter-kit/guide/section_1/setting_up_your_tools.md

 You won't use this directly at all, but it is needed to build your NES rom.

 To install this, go to the tools folder, and double-click `install_cygwin.bat`.
 This will download and launch the installer for cygwin.
-You will need to go through the entire process.
-Pick any url for the mirror; it does not matter.
+You will need to go through the entire wizard - it just pre-selects some packages for you.
+Pick any url for the mirror when you get to that step; it does not matter.

 **NOTE**: _The script isn't strictly necessary, but it selects the packages we need automatically, in addition to the defaults.
 It is provided merely as a convenience.
-If you have cygwin installed already, make sure you have `make`, `wget` `chere`, and `curl` installed._
+If you have cygwin installed already, make sure you have `make`, `wget` `chere`, and `curl` installed._ Alternatively, the `install_cygwin.bat` script won't delete/change your existing packages, so you can just use that.

 ## FCEUX (Or another NES Emulator)